whisk-ml/whisk/README.md

 ## Credits

 This package was created with Cookiecutter and the `audreyr/cookiecutter-pypackage` project template.
+The project template is heavily inspired by [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science).